neerajhirani/neerajhirani.github.io/_posts/2020-11-24-now-person-or-when-person.markdown

 ---
 layout: post
 title: "Are you a Now person or a When person?"
+description: The article discusses the concept of being a "Now" person versus a "When" person.
+image: "/images/01-time.png"
 date: 2020-11-24 19:40:32 +0530
+tags: [reflection]
 ---

 One day, way back in 2015, when I was working at Mu Sigma, the company CEO, Dhiraj Rajaram was addressing a room of over a hundred people.